kuon/ansible-freebsd-pf/README.md

   "proection" rules, default to an empty array
 - `pf_ssh_whitelist`, a whitelist of network in CIDR notation for SSH connections, default to an empty array.
-It is important to whitelist your ansible machine as otherwise it will be blocked by the "ssh_abuse" table.
+It is important to whitelist your ansible machine as otherwise it will be blocked by the "sshabuse" table.

 Example Playbook